ENCODE-DCC/encoded/src/encoded/schemas/changelogs/analysis_step.md

 ## Changelog for analysis_step.json

+### Schema version 5

+* *aliases* now must be properly namespaced according lab.name:alphanumeric characters with no leading or trailing spaces
+* unsafe characters such as " # @ ! $ ^ & | ~ ; ` and consecutive whitespaces will no longer be allowed in the alias

 ### Schema version 4

 * *analysis_step_types*, *input_file_types*, *output_file_types*, *qa_stats_generated*, *parents*, *aliases*, *documents* arrays must contain unique elements.